ieris19/ierislib/GIT.md

-# GitHub Strategy
+# Version Control Strategy

-As the library and my knowledge of the tools grow larger, implementing a clear strategy for how to use GitHub becomes more and more useful.
-This document will contain all the information about the vision for how to use git in this project, GitHub releases and packages, and other related topics.
+A well-structured repository, needs a good structure to be followed.
+While this project did not necessarily have that from the beginning, adding one later on is always better than nothing.
+That is the reason of this document, and it should help clear any doubts about the desired conventions to be followed by this project.

+Some of these guidelines are not strictly enforced, but it is strongly encouraged to follow them as tightly as possible.

+## General Considerations

+The chosen tool for version control in for this project is Git.
+For more information please refer to the [official website](https://git-scm.com).

+Additionally, the repository is hosted on [GitHub](https://github.com/Ieris19/IerisLib), where the "origin" remote is located.
+Further references to origin will refer to the repository hosted there, as opposed to local repositories where developers make their changes.

+Finally, although usual, the official language of this project is English, and as such, it should be the natural language used across the project.

 ## Commits

+### Commit Goals

+Commits are supposed to be units of changes.
+As such, they should contain the smallest possible amount of changes individually.
+In general, if your commit can't be described with a single verb (eg. add, fix, delete, etc.) then it is likely the commit could be broken down into multiple.

 ### Commit Titles

-Commit titles should be short and concise, but still descriptive enough to understand what the commit is about.
+Commit titles should be short and concise, no longer than a few words, but ideally no longer than ~30 characters.
+While short, they should still be descriptive enough to understand what the goal of the commit is.

 The title should be written in the present tense, as if it was a command.
-For example, "Add new module" or "Fix bug"
+For example, "Add new module" or "Fix bug".

 ### Commit Messages

 Commit messages should be longer and more descriptive than the title.
-The message should explain what the commit does, why it does it, and how it does it.
+Small, concise commits can get away with having no message whatsoever, for example, it wouldn't be necessary to further elaborate a commit called "Updated [Dependency Name]".

+For all other commits, the message should explain at least:

+* What the commit does, the files or sections it modifies...
+* Why the changes, changes are supposed to be meaningfully contributing towards a specific goal.
+* Any other special considerations to be taken, such as changes to watch out for

 The message should be written impersonally, preferably in the passive voice.
 For example, "The new module is added to the project" or "The bug is fixed by..."

-### Commit Frequency
-Commits should be small, concise, and frequent.
-A commit should only contain the smallest amount of changes that can be considered a complete unit.
-For example, a bad commit would include a new feature, some bugfixes and all spread over different modules, while a good commit would include concise changes that can be easily described in a single sentence.

-If this rule isn't followed during development, it is possible to do multiple partial commits of the current changes to achieve a similar result.

 ## Branches

-### Branch Strategy
+### Naming Convention

-The branch strategy is as follows:
- * A main branch where code is in a working state at all times, and where releases are made from.
- * A release branch for each release, where the code is in a working state and each commit corresponds to a release of the software.
- * Smaller development branches for individual features, bugfixes, etc. These branches are merged into the main branch when they are finished in the way of a squash merge following a pull request.
+Git branches can be named anything really.
+However, in order to stay consistent a convention must be established:

+**Main Branch**
+The branch where the most up to date, stable and approved code lives is called "prime", it is named such because, like prime numbers, it cannot be divided, and it is the base of all other branches

+**Branching Changes**
+Branches where new changes are taking place should follow this pattern:
+*{module-affected}/{overarching-branch-goal}*
+This pattern ensures the context is always clear.
+As far as the contents, the module name should match the artifactId of the module being modified, while the overarching goal should define a general direction for the branch.
+For example, commons/2.0.0 could be a good branch name if the goal was to completely rewrite the commons module, or for example, ieris-log/exception-handling would be a branch that aims to modify/improve/create exception handling in the ieris-log module

+Additionally, for non-module specific changes, another descriptive scope should be used.
+A short list of the commonly recurring scopes is as follows
+- **document/** for those branches that only modified documents
+- **maven/** for those branches that work on dependencies and/or maven infrastructure
+- **hotfix/** for those branches that include minute changes or urgent bugfixes

+Consider breaking th overarching goal into further categories if necessary such as document/ieris-log/javadoc for example

 ## Releases

 The word release can mean multiple things depending on the context:
 * Library releases are published as GitHub Releases.
 * Module releases are published as GitHub Packages.